Welcome to today's edition of the Rush 24-7 podcast.

 He should have stood trial.

-Clinton didn't pardon himself, he didn't have to.
+Clinton didn't pardon himself.

-And we all know some of the big he was selling pardons.
+And we all know some of the big, he was selling pardons.

 Mark Rich.